nens/threedi-docs/source/d_simulate_modeller_interface.rst

 Boundary conditions CSV file format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The CSV file input should look have the following columns:
+The CSV file input should have the following columns:

 - "id": integer; is the id of the corresponding row in the v2_1d_boundary_conditions table in the spatialite
-- "timeseries": a CSV-formatted text field: pairs of time step (in minutes or seconds) and value (in m3/s, m, or m/m, depending on the boundary condition type).
+- "timeseries": a CSV-formatted text field: pairs of time step (in minutes or seconds) and value (in m\ :sup:`3`/s, m, or m/m, depending on the boundary condition type).
 The timestep is separated from the value by a comma and lines are separated from one another by a newline.

 Example (as a table):